 Published On: , by MacSoftAdmin

 There is a day that happens in the life of every Mac user when the message “Your startup disk is almost full” appears.
-But how can you deal the “mac disk full” error?
-You can make it manually or get help from the cleaning applications like MacFly Pro.
+But how can you deal with the “mac disk full” error?
+Basically, there are two possible, independent variants: make it manually or get help from the cleaning third-party applications.

 - The disc will work slowly.